acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

 * For our EVK platforms we provide a software package and for

-    * Raspberry Pi it includes hardware abstraction layer, device drivers, and build environment provided as source code and is available in the SDK
+    * Raspberry Pi it includes hardware abstraction layer, device drivers, and build environment provided as source code

-    *-* Modules it includes hardware abstraction layer and build environment provided as source code and is available in the SDK
+    * Modules it includes hardware abstraction layer and build environment provided as source code

 * For STM32 platforms we provide example integration files and instructions for how to set up a project in STM32CubeIDE.

-* Other ARM Cortex M4 and M7 based platform can easily be used by writing a custom implantation of the HAL integration layer.
+* Other ARM Cortex M0, M4 and M7 based platform can easily be used by writing a custom implantation of the HAL integration layer.
 A handful functions that use MCU specific driver functions for accessing timers, SPI and GPIO have to be implemented.

 Based on these deliveries it is possible for the customer to create their own integration layer for any platform that uses a supported processor architecture.
 The currently available products and corresponding software deliveries are listed in :numref:`fig_product_sw_offer`, refer to documentation for each specific product for further details.